skorbut/daily-dish/README.md

 # README

 ## daily-dish
-A simple meal planner, collecting dish ideas and dates when a dish was actually cooked
+A simple meal planner, collecting dish ideas and dates when a dish was actually cooked.

 ## todo

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration
+* add user handling

-* Database creation

-* Database initialization

-* How to run the test suite
+* deploy to fly.io

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...